Department

 The Millennium Development Goals of the United Nations

-(MDGs,2002) considers knowledge as the prime mover of development
+(MDGs,2002) considers knowledge as the prime mover of development in

 II